Introduction

-Supmea Coriolis mass flowmeters provide highly accurate flow measurement for liquids and gases across industries like oil, gas, chemicals, and food production.
+Supmea Coriolis effect mass flow meters provide highly accurate flow measurement for liquids and gases across industries like oil, gas, chemicals, and food production.
 Based on the advanced Coriolis effect and technology, Supmea Coriolis meters directly measure mass flow, density, and temperature with precision up to ±0.1%.

-A high accuracy flow meter is based on the principle of Coriolis effect.
-If a pipe is rotated around a point (P) while liquid is flowing through it (toward or away from the center of rotation), that fluid will generate an inertial force, with reference to Fig.1:
+Based on this theory, the Coriolis effect mass flow sensor works in this way: if a pipe is rotated around a point (P) while the fluid is flowing through it (toward or away from the center of rotation), that fluid will generate an inertial force, as shown in Fig.1:

 (1) Normal acceleration αr (Centric acceleration), its value is equal to ω2r, which is directed towards point P.